File

 fingerprint that uniquely identifies the file.
 The number of lines, N, that are

-read can be set using the fingerprint.lines
+read can be set using the fingerprint.lines and

-fingerprint.ignored_header_bytes
+fingerprint.ignored_header_bytes options.

 This strategy avoids the common pitfalls associated with using device and inode names since inode names can be reused across files.
 This enables Vector to properly tail files across various rotation strategies.